Setting: a village in Italy; early 19th century

 The laborers return to the fields, and Nemorino musters his courage for a private word.
 Adina is dismissive – he should hurry off to visit his dying uncle rather than hopelessly pursuing her, as he may lose his inheritance to someone else.
 The smitten young man is indifferent to financial gain.

 Scene two – The marketplace The villagers excitedly anticipate the arrival of a mysterious visitor.
 It is Dulcamara, a “doctor” from Ferrara, who has come to sell for a single scudo his various antidotes, at once able to cure dropsy, asthma, consumption and even rickets.
 Nemorino excitedly asks if he stocks the amorous draught of Isolde.
 After a moment of bewilderment, Dulcamara quickly assures him that he does indeed prepare the love potion – in fact it is quite commonly used these days.
-Nemorino only has one zecchin … which just happens to be the market price.
+Nemorino only has one zecchino…which just happens to be the market price.
 The magic elixir may look like red wine, but it is extremely potent and requires only one day to take effect (by that time the good doctor will be well on his way).
 The young man eagerly downs the drug.

 Adina is vexed by Nemorino’s change of mood, which is suddenly buoyant and carefree.
 She had expected him to be more distressed by the news of her recent attachment, but Nemorino claims that by tomorrow, his heart shall be cured.
 Belcore is equally annoyed by the young man’s seemingly intoxicated state.
-The sergeant learns he will be called back to duty very soon and pressures Adina to marry him that very day.
+The sergeant learns he will be called back to duty quite soon and pressures Adina to marry him that very day.
 Nemorino begs her to wait a little longer – he needs more time for the enchanted brew to work its magic – but Adina accepts the proposal.

 Scene one – Adina’s farmhouse Adina observes that Nemorino is missing from her wedding feast – without his adoring presence, her victory will be only half complete.
-Dr. Dulcamara is certainly there, heartily enjoying the refreshments before he skips town.
+Dr. Dulcamara is certainly there, heartily enjoying the refreshments before he escapes.
 He sings a song in honor of his hostess, and Adina chimes in, clearly enjoying the flattery.

 Scene two – The village square Giannetta brings news to the village that Nemorino’s uncle has passed away, leaving his nephew a fortune.
 Nemorino enters, newly empowered by the two bottles of the claret-colored tonic he has consumed and unaware of the recent turn of events.
 All the village girls suddenly find him intriguing, and he is certain of the potion’s potency.